 Buyers are already 70% of the way through the industrial buying process before they reach out and contact a supplier.
 They do their initial research and discovery online, anonymously.
 That means your important information — like your quality certifications — need to be online, lest you get eliminated early in the process.

-Just listing a bunch of ISO numbers isn’t sufficient; buyers want to actually see your certification.
+Just listing a bunch of ISO numbers isn’t sufficient; buyers want to see your certification.
 This means having high-quality images, with up-to-date certifications at all times.

 Make Your Certifications Easy To Find